bomberjam-2019/bomberjam-starters/javascript/README.md

 - ``gameStateToModelInputConverter``: Function that takes a game state and a player id and returns the data to be fed into you neural network.

 It is recommended to keep your models as you go in order to compare them.
-To do so, reate multiple folders inside ``bots/`` with your bot definitions.
+To do so, create multiple folders inside ``bots/`` with your bot definitions.
 Give them different names, then in ``bots/index.js``, simply export the bot you want to use.
 You can export ``botsToCompare``.
 This is will be used by ``compare-bots.js``.
 Fill this with 4 (different) bots.